kgmills/kgmills.github.io/_pages/team.md

       <img src="/images/souhardya.png" alt="Souhardya Saha Dip" width="1000" />
     </td>
     <td>
-    Souhardya Saha Dip is a CSE PhD Student at LSU under the supervision of Dr. Mills.
-Souhardya obtained his BSc in Software Engineering from Shahjalal University of Science and Technology (SUST) in 2023.
-He has experience working as a software engineer and applying his skills to generate valuable research contributions in Interspeech 2023.
+    Souhardya Saha Dip is a CSE PhD student at LSU, supervised by Dr. Mills.
+He earned his BSc in Software Engineering with distinction from Shahjalal University of Science and Technology (SUST) in 2023.
+Before joining LSU, he was working as a software engineer at IQVIA, where he developed AI-enabled healthcare applications and integrated AI agents into real-world systems.
+His contributions were recognized with a Gold Award in the IQVIA Impact Program.
+His work has contributed to publications at Interspeech 2023 and ICDAR 2023.
 His current research interests pertain to Interpretable Automated Machine Learning (AutoML).
     </td>
   </tr>
 </table>